-The Seminary will generally not disclose personally identifiable information to third parties without the written consent of the student.
+The Seminary will generally not disclose personally identifiable information to third parties without the written consent of the student, except when FERPA authorizes disclosure without consent.
 The consent should specify the records to be disclosed, the purpose of the disclosure, and to whom the records are to be disclosed.
 However, personally identifiable information may be disclosed, without the student's consent, to the following individuals or institutions, or in the following circumstances: